ktx3/oci-image-rust/README.md

 ## Usage

-In a Dockerfile, copy the script and any other supporting files to a temporary location before running it:
+In a Dockerfile, run the script from a bind mount:

-    COPY ["./", "/tmp/"]
-    RUN ["sh", "/tmp/oci-build.sh"]
+    RUN --mount=target=/work ["sh", "/work/oci-build.sh"]

 In a makefile, define the image name before including `oci-build.mk`: